The Drugstore Body Lotion That Will Save Your Skin This Winter

-Here in the Deep South, we are fortunate souls to have a smidgen of humidity leftover even during the year’s coldest months compared to our less Tropical neighbors, but this year hasn’t been so kind.
-From ice in Memphis to snow in Savannah and even New Orleans, winter has been and continues dern doozy.
+Here in the Deep South, we are fortunate souls to have a smidgen of humidity leftover even during the year's coldest months compared to our less Tropical neighbors, but this year hasn't been so kind.
+From ice in Memphis to snow in Savannah and even New Orleans, winter has been and continues to be a dern doozy.

 As someone who rarely gave body lotion a second thought before this winter rolled in, I started to develop the kind of dry skin that keeps you up at night with discomfort and irritation on my chest and back.
 I tried everything from French pharmacy brands infused with magical thermal waters to more expensive salves with five-star reviews.
 While some of them alleviated my affliction temporarily, none of them ever seemed to bring my skin back to the normal I took for granted.